-The Consular Section provides notarial services, including acknowledgements and affidavits.
-There is generally a $50 fee for each such service.
-Notarial services are provided by appointment on Wednesdays between 8 a.m. to noon.
+The Consular Section provides notarial services including acknowledgements and affidavits.
+There is generally a $50 fee for each service.
+Notarial services are provided by appointment on Mondays between 8:00 a.m. and 11:00 am.

 Notarial services provided by the Embassy are primarily for the benefit of U.S. citizens and legal permanent residents.
 Foreign nationals may also have documents notarized, but only if the documents will be used in the United States.

 For us to notarize your documents, you must:

 - Bring a government-issued photo ID;

 - Understand your document (we are not allowed to explain the contents to you);

 - Complete the document with the appropriate names, places, and dates before you arrive (but don’t sign it; you’ll sign it at the Embassy in front of a Consular Officer);